School Committee - February 08, 2024

 Thank you.

-I'm just curious if you could help us understand, obviously, and we spoke about, I think, in the last meeting about kind of piloting different curriculums, but just what's the ballpark figure?
+That was the one item I think that was on the list that didn't have a number associated with it.
+And so I'm just curious if you could help us understand, obviously, and we spoke about, I think in the last meeting about kind of piloting different curriculums, but just what's the ballpark figure?

-Like, what sort of expense is that if we wanted to either think about it this year or for future budgets?
+Like what sort of expense is that if we wanted to either think about it this year or for future budgets?

 I think ballpark, if we were talking about the entirety of middle school, high school math, as well as core elementary literacy materials, ballpark is like 300 to 350,000.